UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 [!code-csharp[Main](../../../Samples/CodeGenWithDebugInfo/Program.cs#CreatingGlobalsAndMetadata)]

 LLVM modules may contain additional module flags as metadata that describe how the module is generated or how the code generation/linker should treat the code.
-In this sample the dwarf version and debug meatadata versions are set along with a VersionIdentString that identifies the application that generated the module.
+In this sample the dwarf version and debug metadata versions are set along with a VersionIdentString that identifies the application that generated the module.
 Additionally, any target specific metadata is added to the module.
-The ordering of these is generally not relevant, however it is very specific in the sample to help ensure the generated bitcode is as close to the clang version as possible making it possible to run llvm-dis to gerate the textual IR files and compare them.
+The ordering of these is generally not relevant, however it is very specific in the sample to help ensure the generated bitcode is as close to the clang version as possible making it possible to run llvm-dis to generate the textual IR files and compare them.
 [!code-csharp[Main](../../../Samples/CodeGenWithDebugInfo/Program.cs#AddModuleFlags)]

 ## Declaring the functions